Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 I initially obtained a large amount of "unexpected space around keyword/parameters equals" errors.
 I had not realised that I should not put a space between the word style and the equal sign and the parameter when using Rich.
 I removed these spaces across the program and this resolved most of the errors.

-I also recieved some errors for lines being to long.
+I also recieved some errors for lines being too long.
 So I spent time making sure that my lines were not longer than 80 characters and that follow on lines were properly indented.

 Once I fixed these issues the code then passed successfully.